Pop Up Tent Trailers

 It is small and light enough to be pulled by a van or a car.

-While models vary, all pop ups have some things in common:
+While models vary, all pop-ups have some things in common:

-A pop up tent trailer is roomy and spacious.
+A pop-up tent trailer is roomy and spacious

-large tent camper
+A large tent camper in a woodland setting

 A large tent camper can sleep up to 8 people!

-It has a kitchen.
+It has a kitchen

-There is a dinette, which may fold down into an extra bed.
+There is a dinette, which may fold down into an extra bed

 The dinette is a great place to play board games on a rainy day!

-There are large vinyl windows that allow in lots of light and air.
+There are large vinyl windows that allow in lots of light and air

-Camping in a pop up has the nice outdoorsy feeling of camping in a tent, but with more features and comforts.
+Camping in a pop-up has the nice outdoorsy feeling of camping in a tent, but with more features and comforts.

-tent camper in the woods
+A white tent camper in the woods

-It has large beds.
+It has large beds

 Beds in most tent trailers are a good size.

-tent trailer with large windows
+A white tent trailer with large windows

 Some pop ups actually have king sized beds!